 First Nations in Treaty Process

-The Ministry of Aboriginal Relations and Reconciliation negotiates treaties to create economic certainty over Crown land and resources.
+The Ministry of Indigenous Relations and Reconciliation negotiates treaties to create economic certainty over Crown land and resources.
 Treaties and other agreements stimulate investment, create jobs and expand economies in communities throughout British Columbia and provide a better quality of life for Aboriginal people.

 First Nations treaties outside the British Columbia Treaty Commission process: